-Lately I bought the most recent book published by a ThoughWorks employee: “Fundamentals of Software Architecture: An Engineering Approach”.
-3by Mark Richards and Neil Ford – O’Reilly – 2020
+Lately I bought a book published by a ThoughWorks employee: “Fundamentals of Software Architecture: An Engineering Approach”.
+1by Mark Richards and Neil Ford – O’Reilly – 2020

 I praise ThoughWorks and all the companies out there that dedicate time and effort to distribute knowledge, however it is collected, however it is shared, inside the company and outside.